Chat with us, powered by LiveChat

 Moreover, prospective employees must have crucial personal attributes like integrity, hard work, and honesty.
 All this helps to ensure things are done right within the organisation; the perfect recipe for profit maximisation, staying out of legal troubles and solidifying brand image.
 In a sense, employees must always be exemplary ambassadors of their company.

-What employers look for in police checks.
+What employers look for in nationally coordinated criminal history checks.

 • 1) Indication of Theft/Fraud